turbot/flowpipe-mod-gcp/README.md

 ### Configuration

-To avoid entering the project_id for each pipeline run, you can configure your default project_id by setting the `project_id` variable:
+To avoid entering the project ID for each pipeline run, you can configure your default project ID by setting the `project_id` variable:

 ```sh
 cp flowpipe.fpvars.example flowpipe.fpvars